Jim Carter (American football)

 After retiring from the Packers, Carter bought a struggling Ford dealership in Eau Claire, WI.
 He commenced operating Jim Carter Ford in February 1980.
 After building the dealership back to profitability and respectability, Carter went on to acquire numerous other automotive businesses around Wisconsin: Bob Johnson Chevrolet-Mazda in Wausau, Car City Honda in Chippewa Falls, Borum-Dyer Volkswagen-Audi in Eau Claire, and Ken Loesch Cadillac-Pontiac-Oldsmobile in Chippewa Falls.
 He branded them all with his name and operated award-winning dealerships for 25+ years.
 He was named the Greater Eau Claire Area Small Businessman of the Year in 1987 by the Eau Claire Chamber of Commerce; he was named Wisconsin Dealer of the Year in 1988 by the Wisconsin Auto and Truck Dealer’s Association; he was one of the five national finalists for the Time Magazine Quality Dealer of the Year in 1988.
 Carter sold all the dealership operations to his long time manager (and protege), Keith Kocourek, in 2005.

 While operating his businesses, Carter was active in his communities.
 He served on the board of directors of the Greater Eau Claire Area Chamber of Commerce and was president of the organization in 1990; he served on the board of directors of the Wisconsin Auto and Truck Dealers Association; he served on the board of directors of the Frank Lloyd Wright Foundation in Chicago, IL.; he also served on the board of directors of the environmental organization, Clean Wisconsin.

-Carter is presently retired and he and his wife, Victoria, live in Long Lake, MN. and Palm Springs, CA. He continues to be very active in his addiction Recovery community.

 Carter was a finalist for a position on the University of Minnesota Board of Regents when issue was made of a publicized incident of sexual harassment during his NFL playing days in 1976.
 While admitting it was "bad behavior" that led to a lawsuit by the victim, Carter accused university leaders of waging a smear campaign against him; Carter had been critical of the University's strict punishment of players accused of sexual assault.
 "Carter said he does not condone sexual assault but simply backed the players' call for changes in how the university investigates assault allegations."

+Carter was very active in his addiction Recovery community.
+He was a regular at many recovery meetings and sponsored many fellow addicts.

+Carter died at his home on November 23, 2023, at the age of 75.
+He was survived by his wife, Victoria.